• Before & After

 Here is the finished product today:

 I did not think about the cords and wires showing from all of the media boxes (duh!), which is why there is a big old honking ottoman underneath.
-(I need to build some kind of enclosure to hide those).
+(We will eventually run the wires through the wall).

 Anyway, I had these two small panels lying around that I cut out in my shop.